 Is there a safe colored pencil solvent?
-And if so, why would you want to use it?
+Why would you want to use it?

 I am repeating here a similar warning to that given in the section on fixatives.

-There is one reasonably safe liquid I am aware of, made for dissolving wax pencil and that is Zest It pencil and parchment blend.
+There is one reasonably safe liquid I am aware of, made for blending colored pencil and that is Zest It pencil and parchment blend.

 If it does not specifically say that the product is made for colored pencil use, then it probably isn't.
 That doesn't mean that the product cannot be used.
-Simply that before use you need to test the liquid thoroughly on a similar surface which carries similar media to the one you wish to treat.
+Simply that, before use, you need to test the liquid thoroughly on a similar surface that carries similar media to the one you wish to treat.

 Do not risk your carefully worked and blended colored pencil artwork by applying solvents without testing first or without guidance from the manufacturers instructions.
 It will normally prove safe to do so BUT you never really know... until you try!

 The notes below are offered without any guarantees of effectiveness.
 They should simply guide your own research.